Sharifa Davronova: 2023

 In 2023, at the Asian Indoor Athletics Championship in Astana, Kazakhstan, she won a gold medal in the triple jump with a result of 13.98 meters.
 On March 7, 2023, for her sporting achievements, Sharifa Davronova was awarded the "Kelajak bunyodkori" medal by the President of Uzbekistan.
 In the same year, she made her debut at the World Athletics Championship in Budapest, Hungary, where she finished 24th with a result of 13.66 meters.
 Recognizing her success in sports, the Asian Athletics Association named Sharifa Davronova the "Best Young Female Athlete of the Year".

 On October 4, 2023, at the Summer Asian Games in Hangzhou, China, she won a gold medal in the triple jump with a result of 14.09 meters.
 In the same year Asian Athletics Championships U18 in Tashkent, Uzbekistan, she took first place in the triple jump program with a score of 13.99 m.

 2024

 She competed in the triple jump at the 2024 Paris Olympics.
 In August 2024, she retained her world U20 title at the 2024 World Athletics U20 Championships in Lima, Peru, ahead of Yi Li of China and Italian Erika Saraceni.

 2025

 She jumped 13.74 metres and won the silver medal at the 2025 Asian Athletics Championships in Gumi, South Korea behind Yi Li.
 In September 2025, she competed at the 2025 World Championships in Tokyo, Japan.

+2026

+In February 2026, she won the gold medal in the triple jump at the 2026 Asian Indoor Athletics Championships in Tianjin, China, with a jump of 14.05 metres.
+In March, she placed tenth overall at the 2026 World Athletics Indoor Championships in Toruń, Poland.

+Competing as a freshman for the University of Oregon in May 2026, she set a meeting record to win the Big Ten Championships with 14.13 m with her first and only jump of her first competition for the Oregon Ducks.
+She subsequently qualified for the 2026 NCAA Outdoor Championships.
+In July, she won the gold medal at the inaugural Asian U23 Championships with a jump of 14.24m.
+In September, she defended her triple jump title at the 2026 Asian Games in Nagoya, Japan, taking the lead with a fifth-round jump of 14.31m before extending her lead to 14.35m with her final round jump.